-As the undead are actually just regular people who've been brought back to the land of the living, you don't really need a special zombie costume for Halloween.
-This creature would simply wear the clothes it was wearing when it died which explains why you get doctors, brides and even ninjas in this theme.
+As these fictional creatures are actually just regular people, you don't really need a special zombie costume for Halloween.
+This creature would simply wear the clothes it was wearing when it became that way which explains why you get doctors, brides and even ninjas in this theme.

 UK Readers get a Zombie Mask from Amazon.co.uk